We

 promise to stay in touch.
 But as Kovack turns to

-get in his car, he is seized by
+go, he is seized by

 another vision: he sees Parrish and